PhenixCollaboration/web/_results/hepdata.md

 accounts since the workflow involves a dedicated section of the
 {% include navigation/findlink.md name='hepdata_github' tag='official PHENIX repository' %}.

-The procedure of publishing materials on HEPData includes a few steps but is fairly straighforward and relies on having (a) properly formatted data (b) a designated reviewer in the IRC (c) making use of GitHub to manage the material and make corrections if necessary.
+The procedure of publishing materials on HEPData includes a few steps but still is fairly straighforward.
+It relies on having (a) properly formatted data (b) a designated reviewer in the IRC (c) making use of GitHub to manage the material and make corrections if necessary.
 Here are the details:
 * The IRC is responsible for QA of the data.
 The IRC selects one of its members as the official reviewer of the data uploaded to the HEPData portal who checks the data and gives final approval